-You can selectively enable or disable specific header sensors using the windrower's cab display module (CDM).
+Each header sensor can be enabled or disabled using the windrower's cab display module (CDM).

 - The header must be attached to the windrower to perform this procedure.
-The CDM automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 215. - Disabled sensors generate the flashing message SENSOR on the CDM during regular operation, indicating that output from this sensor has been suppressed.
+The CDM automatically selects the header profile based on the type of attached header.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 217. - Disabled sensors generate the flashing message SENSOR on the CDM when the header is operating.
+This message indicates that the output from this sensor has been disabled.